 Kavadi pilgrims must respect certain rules: to abstain from non-vegetarian food, alcohol and other addictive substances, to take a vow of abstinence and to journey to Palani on foot.
 They dress in yellow or green, the colours traditionally associated with Muruga.

-Some kavadi bearers pierce their bodies with hooks or a vel (Muruga’s lance) to demonstrate their devotion to Muruga.
+During processions, some devotees pierce their bodies with hooks or a vel (Muruga’s lance) to demonstrate their devotion to Muruga.
 This makes for some impressive sights.

 The kavadi‘s symbolism.
 The word kava means “saffron” and adi means “there”.
 The yoke symbolises humility in life and faith in the divine.
 A kavadi pilgrim must live simply and humbly and should afterwards strive to live their whole life in that way.